-Tertiary education, in particular, is a crucial component of a successful innovation policy and ESF co-financing led to EUR 3.5 billion (including the national contribution) over the 2000-2006 period going on three main types of intervention: raising skills profiles and increasing research capacity, increasing the mobility of researchers and encouraging international cooperation, and making higher education accessible to everyone and promoting equal opportunities.
-Almost 2 million people were assisted by these measures.
+Tertiary education, in particular, is a crucial component of a successful innovation policy and ESF co-financing led to EUR 3.5 billion (including the national contribution) over the 2000-2006 period going on three main types of intervention: raising skills profiles and increasing research capacity, increasing the moterms of institutions and absorptive capacity, collective action and human resource development.
+The Structural Funds are essential drivers in this process.